A model of a tidally synchronized solar dynamo: Discussion and outlook

-Finally, we notice that a completely new perspective for synchronization may arise from the recent observation that positive shear flows, such as in the equator-near parts of the tachocline, are susceptible to a new kind of axisymmetric, double-diffusive MRI, as long as both azimuthal and axial fields are present \citep{Mama2018}.
+Finally, we note that a completely new perspective for synchronization may arise from the recent observation that positive shear flows, such as in the near-equator parts of the tachocline, are susceptible to a new kind of axisymmetric, double-diffusive MRI, as long as both azimuthal and axial fields are present \citep{Mama2018}.

-\begin{acks} This work was supported in frame of the Helmholtz - RSF Joint Research Group ''Magnetohydrodynamic instabilities'', contract number HRSF-0044.
+\begin{acks} This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programm (grant agreement No 787544).
+The work was also supported in frame of the Helmholtz - RSF Joint Research Group ``Magnetohydrodynamic instabilities: Crucial relevance for large scale liquid metal batteries and the sun-climate connection'', contract No HRSF-0044.
 We would like to thank Norbert Weber for his numerical work on the tidal synchronization of helicity oscillations.
-Inspiring discussions with J\"urg Beer, Antonio Ferriz Mas, Peter Frick, Laur\`{e}ne Jouve, G\"unther R\"udiger, Dmitry Sokoloff and Teimuraz Zaqarashvili on various aspects of the solar dynamo are gratefully acknowledged.
+Inspiring discussions with J\"urg Beer, Antonio Ferriz Mas, Peter Frick, Laur\`{e}ne Jouve, G\"unther R\"udiger, Dmitry Sokoloff, Rodion Stepanov and Teimuraz Zaqarashvili on various aspects of the solar dynamo are gratefully acknowledged.
 We thank Willie Soon for pointing out the importance of mid-term fluctuations, and for valuable comments on the sun-star connection problem.
 We highly appreciate the constructive criticism of the anonymous reviewer which prompted us to significantly revise the paper. \end{acks}